davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Nonrepudiation : Guarantees that the sender cannot deny sending, and recipient cannot deny receiving
 - Authorization : Grants privilege of performing a task

+## Security Approaches
+- Achieving security relies on:
+	- Detecting attacks.
+	- Resisting attacks.
+	- Reacting to attacks.
+	- Recovering from attacks.
+- Objects being protected are:
+-

 [[MEI/Qualidade de Software/Aula 3]]